Skip to main content

 FAQ

 There are no active changes, or the change lacks .comet.yaml and was skipped.
-Use /comet in an agent platform to bring it under Comet state.
+Invoke /comet in an agent platform and let project configuration route to Classic to bring it under Comet state.

 Usually no. warn often means optional tooling is absent. fail is the blocking status.